Industrial Rubber Goods Industrial Rubber Goods

 • It does not contain proteins, fatty acids and the other substances that are present in natural rubber.

-• This rubber demonstrates lower green strength, slower cure rates, lower hot tear, and lower aged properties than natural rubber.
+• IR rubber demonstrates lower green strength, slower cure rates, lower hot tear, and lower aged properties than natural rubber.

 • PR exceeds the natural types in consistency of product, cure rate, purity and processing.

-• In addition, this rubber has the unique property in mixing, extrusion, molding, and calendering processes.
+• In addition, isoprene rubber has the unique property in mixing, extrusion, molding, and calendering processes.

 • Isoprene Rubber or synthetic polyisoprene is used in a wide variety of industries and applications requiring low water swell, high gum tensile strength, good resilience, good tack and high hot tensile.